-Most classes in this course are lecture-seminar hybrid; while I try to share with you some basic overview of the current developments in the field and relevant academic concepts and theories, your own input and ideas are critically important for the joint learning process.
+Most classes in this course are lecture-seminar hybrid; while I always try to provide you with some basic overview of the current developments in the field and relevant academic concepts and theories, your own input and ideas are critically important for the joint learning process.
 There will be some special lectures delivered by practitioners and other guests.
-Attendance in classes is compulsory, with up to three abstentions allowed (for whatever reason - no prior excuse is needed).
+Attendance in classes is compulsory, with up to three abstentions allowed (for whatever reason-no prior excuse is needed).